allenc125789/TurtleNAS/README.md

 -downloading hidden files removes the inital dot(.)

 -upload problems are based around the time it takes when hashing many files (test was 1,000) to compare for file size differences.
-I will need to implement JS to load folder content asynchrounously, and probably have most of the file hashing done in the background...
-In order to do that i'll need to revamp how content loads (reloading the page with a "query" --> "???")
+I will need to seperate the fileupdate function in control, from the browser file.
+Instead, I will need to activate it outside web functions.

 # Summary: